tassa-yoniso-manasi-karoto/langkit/README.md

 At the moment tokens should be passed through these env variables: REPLICATE_API_TOKEN, ELEVENLABS_API_TOKEN.

 ### TODO
-- link static ffmpeg for windows
+*in progress:*

+- verbose, padded mode for when iterating mp4 in a folder
+- auto subs selection based on ISO lang and display warning if `--stt` is used when dubtitles or CC for that lang are detected
+- support ISO-639-3

+*later:*

 - loop whisper with n retry
+- resume whisper after fatal
 - make `--stt` into string and add incredibly-fast-whisper as alternative
-- auto subs selection based on ISO lang and display warning if `--stt` is used when dubtitles or CC for that lang are detected
 - integrate with viper and yaml config file:
     - whisper initial_prompt
     - tokens